-The essence of Florence: this is what we are experiencing together.
+The essence of Florence: that's what we're living together.

-THIS A SLOW AND NOT TOURISTIC WALK AROUND FLORENCE!
+THIS IS A SLOW AND NON-TOURIST WALK TO FLORENCE!

-Ciao, this is Camilla.
-I am going to be your guide in Florence!
-I am an art historian, and singer.
-Before running tours I used to teach history of art until I discovered my real passion in sharing my places of the heart with people who resonate with me.
+Hi, I'm Camilla.
+I will be your Guide in Florence!
+I'm an art historian and a singer.
+Before I organized tours, I taught art history, until I discovered my true passion: sharing places of the heart with people in tune with me.

-Together we are feeling the holy side of Florence related to an incredibly deep sacred identity, to flowers, to perfumes, to music and to all the senses.
-We will feel Florence through the five sense like people used to do in the Middle Ages.
-We are entering empty yards and desert cloister, feeling the silence of this city and being completely out of the crowd.
+Together we will discover the sacred side of Florence, linked to an incredibly deep sacred identity, flowers, perfumes, music and all the senses.
+We will experience Florence through the five senses, as it was done in the Middle Ages.
+We will enter empty courtyards and deserted cloisters, perceiving the silence of this city and feeling completely out of the crowd.

-I have personal created this unique tour for travelers who want to know about the real side of a place.
+I created this unique tour for travelers who want to get to know the authentic side of a place.

-Perfumes, the rule of women in the past, flowers, symbolism, spirituality and music, these will be the topics.
+Perfumes, the role of women in the past, flowers, symbolism, spirituality and music, these will be the topics.

 Here we will make an intro about Florence and its connection to art, beauty and Flowers.